kaapana/kaapana/docs/source/development_guide/application_dev_guide.rst

 Step 4: Write a helm chart
 **************************

-For only local testing you can go to the ``hello-world`` directory and build the helm chart locally with:
+For local testing you can go to the ``hello-world`` directory and build the helm chart locally with:

 ::